MoriKermani/git-cheat-sheet/README.md

     readable one line commits.)
 - `git rebase` (to change the base of this branch to HEAD of another branch. use `git rebase -i` for intractive).
-- `git fetch` (what is the changes of repository that you are working with another before you pull it and merge it).
+- `git fetch` (what is the changes of repository that you are working with another, before you pull it and merge it).
 - `git pull` (to get a repository to your local things) `git pull = git fetch + git merge`.
 - `git show` (show details about of commit).
 - `git tag` (put tag in your commit).